tobermory/RTX-make-gcc/README.md

 copy the required files.
 We don't edit *any* file in the retrieved CMSIS_5 bundle.

-We copy just TWO files to our local application: RTX_Config.h and rtx_lib.c.
-These form the 'constructor' of RTX in any RTX-using application --- space is allocated for various control blocks, thread stacks, etc. The space needed could not possibly be known at libRTX.a build time, we need this postponed build step.
+We copy just TWO files to our local application: `RTX_Config.h` and `rtx_lib.c`.
+These form the 'constructor' of RTX in any RTX-using application --- space is allocated for various control blocks, thread stacks, etc. The space needed could not possibly be known at `libRTX.a` build time, we need this postponed build step.

 Via VPATH and CPPFLAGS, we are referencing RTX and other